IPEC small claims track

 - Damages – basically restitution of lost profits.

-You should send a letter to the other side before commencing litigation in IPEC – known as a letter before action.
+Whatever the size and nature of your claim you should send a letter before action to the other side before commencing litigation in IPEC.
 Letters before action are a requirement under the IPEC rules.
 A letter before action is part of the push applicable in all courts to settle intellectual property infringement disputes outside of court.

 The benefits of a letter before action